Ameba-AIoT/ameba-arduino-doc/source/_common/API_Documents/FlashMemory/Class FlashMemoryClass.rst

 **Description**
 ~~~~~~~~~~~~~~~

 Write 4 bytes data (a word) to a flash address, based on the new base address with specific offset.
-Then read data from the address and compare with the origianl data.
+Then read data from the address and compare with the original data.
 If there is difference.
 Buffer a flash sector from the new base address, then erase the sector from the flash.
 Replace the correct data back into buffer.
 Then rewrite the buffer in to the flash.

 **Syntax**
 ~~~~~~~~~~